 The provision of education is currently fragmented among several providers.
-To counter the problem of poor coordination in the sector, several steps will be undertaken.
-Firstly, a National Education Sector Authority (NESA) will be established to coordinate the activities of all education providers and be the supreme body in the sector.
+To counter the problem of poor co-ordination in the sector, the following steps will be undertaken:

+- □ Creation of a National Education Sector Authority (NESA) to co-ordinate the activities of all education providers and be the supreme body in the sector.
 Membership will come from all stakeholders.
-As part of the first phase towards its formation, a feasibility study will be undertaken and a steering committee of key stakeholders will be set up.
-In order to be effective, NESA will be given legal status and will fall under the Ministry of Education.
-Secondly, efforts will be directed towards the strengthening of partnerships among providers of education and increased service supply.
-In this regard, the government will provide the private sector with tax and other incentives to enhance this cause.
-Thirdly, an education sector-wide strategic plan will be developed that will, among other things, help in effective coordination.
+As part of the first phase towards its formation a steering committee of key stakeholders should be set up. - □ Strengthening of partnerships among providers of education and increased service supply; Government will provide the private sector tax and other incentives. - Development of an education sector-wide strategic plan.
+This will, among other things help in effective co-ordination.